zakimjz/zakimjz.github.io/pages/courses/datamining/syllabus.md

 Your grade will be a combination of the following items.

-* **Assignments (50%)**: Assignments and HWs will be given throughout the semester.
+* **Assignments (60%)**: Assignments and HWs will be given throughout the semester.
 These will include an implementation component and can also have written questions.
-You can expect about 8-10 assignments over the semester.
+You can expect about 7-8 assignments over the semester.

-* **Exams (50%)**: There will be three exams covering the main topics of the course.
+* **Exams (40%)**: There will be two exams -- one mid-term and one at the end.
 The tentative exam dates are noted on the class schedule table.
 There is no comprehensive final exam.
-I may consider take-home exams, otherwise they will be in-person during class hours.

 * **Attendance and Quizzes**: Students are strongly encouraged  to attend all classes and to participate in the class via discussions and engagement via the discussion forum.

 * **Late Submissions**: Most assignments will be due just before midnight on the due date.
-Students can get an automatic one day extension for a 10% grade penalty.
-No further late assignments will be accepted.
+Each day late will incur a 10% penalty, up to a maximum of 3 days.
+Submissions after that will not be graded.

 The grading for CSCI4390 and CSCI6390 will be done separately taking into account the more advanced material required for CSCI6390 -- this